Yoga – the tool for being in our bodies and being with ourselves

 Sunday: The Core: Uddiyana Bandha — Stability in Poses and Strength in Pranayama

-Saturday and Sunday will tie together themes from the previous days, and link the theme of sacral rhythm to Uddiyana bandha to asana.
+Saturday will tie together themes from the previous days, and link the theme of sacral rhythm to Uddiyana bandha to asana.
 Practices for awakening and strengthening the core will be a strong part of the asana practice, including twists and some work with inversions.
 This will also be carried forward into pranayama, with work in stronger pranayamas such as Bhastrika and Nadi Shodhana, focused on the connection between the sacrum, diaphragm and bandhas.

 The philosophical theme will be how practices of the body support awakening the breath and Kundalini, and the deeper practices involving mudra, mantra and visualization take us deeper.
 And we will explore further the practice of Yoga Nidra.